-- 4.13 Habitual residence is not defined under any of the HCCH Conventions which make use of the concept, and the 2000 Convention is no exception.
-The interpretation of the concept of habitual residence has been left intentionally open, as providing a concrete definition in one Convention could cause interpretational doubts in the numerous other Conventions in which the term is used.
-Therefore, habitual residence is to be understood as an autonomous concept and should be interpreted in light of the objectives of the Convention in which it is used, in this case the 2000 Convention.
-Habitual residence should be determined by the relevant competent authorities in each case on the basis of factual elements. - 4.14 The concept and interpretation of habitual residence will be elaborated upon in further detail in Chapter 13 of this Handbook. - (b) What happens when the "habitual residence" of the adult changes? - 4.15 Since jurisdiction follows the habitual residence of the adult, if the habitual residence of the adult changes to another Contracting Party, the competent authorities of the new habitual residence will have primary jurisdiction.
-This change may be, depending on the circumstances, instantaneous or may occur after a certain lapse of time.
-Depending on the particular circumstances, the acquisition of a new habitual residence may coincide with the relocation of the adult to another Contracting Party.
+Art.
+5(2).
+Seelbid., C&R No 11-of the First Meeting of the SC.

+result in their acquisition of a new habitual residence may coincide with the relocation of the adult to another Contracting Party.
 Either way, this is a question of fact which will be assessed by the competent authorities called upon to make a decision on this matter.
 The competent authority seised is the only one that has to determine the habitual residence of the adult and whether it has jurisdiction under the Convention.
 This will be determined based on the facts presented by the parties.
-In case of a change of habitual residence, a good practice would be for the competent authority seised to could consult, if necessary, the competent authorities of the former State of habitual residence, to obtain information relevant to determining whether they have jurisdiction under concerning the jurisdiction based on Article 5(2) or whether the former competent authority would continue to exercise jurisdiction under to determine other jurisdiction grounds under the Convention (e.g., Art.
-7) or if it would be appropriate to request a evaluate the transfer of jurisdiction under Article 8.
+In case of a change of habitual residence, the competent authority seised could consult, if necessary, the competent authorities of the former State of habitual residence, to obtain information relevant to determining whether they have jurisdiction under Article 5(2).
+Or whether the former competent authority would continue to exercise jurisdiction under other grounds (e.g., Art.
+7) or if it would be appropriate to request a transfer of jurisdiction under Article 8.